htw saar Piktogramm QR-encoded URL

 Teaching methods/Media:

-- Lecture with integrated tutorials
+- Inverted classroom concept with integrated exercises

 - Lecture notes